Nadia Tass

-Nadia Tass is an Australian theatre director and film director and producer.
-She is known for the films Malcolm (1986) and The Big Steal (1990), as well as an extensive body of work in the theatre, both in Australia and internationally.
+Nadia Tass (born Tassopoulou or Tassopoulos; c.
+1959), is an Australian theatre and film director and film producer.
+She mostly makes films with her writer-producer husband David Parker, through their production company Cascade Films.
+Tass is known for the films Malcolm (1986) and The Big Steal (1990), as well as an extensive body of work in the theatre, both in Australia and internationally.